Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

-We will see that if a minimal fixed point of the operator $\Psi_{\kappa}$ exists, then it allows us to determine the final proportion of infected vertices.
-By fixed point, we mean a function $f$ in the convex cone $\cF_b$ such that $f = \Psi_{\kappa} f$.
-With a Lipschitz condition on $\kappa$, we can prove the existence of a minimal fixed point of $\Psi_{\kappa}$: \begin{lemma}[Existence of the minimal fixed point] Let $\kappa$ be Lipschitz continuous with constant $L_{\kappa}$ and $\cF_1^{Lip}$ as defined in Lemma~\ref{prop:psi_lipschitz}.
+We will see that if a least fixed point of the operator $\Psi_{\kappa}$ exists, then it allows us to determine the limit in probability of the final proportion of infected vertices.
+By fixed point, we mean a function $f\in\cF_b$ such that $f = \Psi_{\kappa} f$.
+With a Lipschitz condition on $\kappa$, we can prove the existence of a least fixed point of $\Psi_{\kappa}$: \begin{lemma}[Existence of the least fixed point] Let $\kappa$ be Lipschitz continuous with constant $L_{\kappa}$ and $\cF_1^{Lip}$ as defined in Equation~\eqref{eq:Fc_def}.
 Let further $\mathcal{H} \subset \cF_1^{Lip}$ be the set defined by